kyllew/kuisser/public/Domain 1 Questions.md

 		Other options are incorrect because:
 		- A: Increasing epochs just extends training time, doesn't adapt existing knowledge
 		- C: Decreasing epochs reduces training time but doesn't transfer knowledge
-		- D: Unsupervised learning is a different learning approach, not related to model adaptation Resource URL: https://aws.amazon.com/what-is/transfer-learning/
+		- D: Distributed training is an approach to accelerate model training by utilizing multiple computing resources in parallel, but doesn't address the requirement of leveraging pre-trained models
+		Resource URL:
+			https://aws.amazon.com/what-is/transfer-learning/

 Q11
-A company wants to build an ML model by using Amazon SageMaker.
-The company needs to share and manage variables for model development across multiple teams.
+A company is developing an ML model using Amazon SageMaker.
+The AI team needs a solution that allows them to store, share, and manage feature variables across multiple development teams working on the project.
-Which SageMaker feature meets these requirements?
+Which SageMaker feature best addresses these requirements?
 Options :
 A. Amazon SageMaker Feature Store
 B. Amazon SageMaker Data Wrangler
 C. Amazon SageMaker Clarify
-D. Amazon SageMaker Model Cards
+D. Amazon SageMaker Experiments

 Correct Answer :
 	A. Amazon SageMaker Feature Store